jgdigitaljedi/ez-cli/README.md

 NOTE: I'm abandoning the Windows specific commands for now as I have no access to a Windows machine anywhere.
 I started on some Windows commands, but they are untested.
 In theory I think a lot of this will run in Git-Bash, but I don't know.
 I am not even going to attempt Windows specific commands for now until maybe I pickup a cheap, old box and toss a Windows installation on it.
 Use at your own risk for Windows. (or put in a pull request if you have access and want to write and test the commands);

 Also, I am trying to keep this ES5 so it runs on older versions of Node without problems.
+That also means no async-await or newer Node API usage either :(

 Also, for Linux, the package manager specific commands are untested except for apt.
 That said, I'm pretty sure the yum commands I've written will work fine, and I haven't circled back to add pacman and yast.